 Each single county, city-county, and regional public library system has an administrative board of trustees (also referred to as the administrative board, the board, public library board, library board or trustees).
-The MS Code (§39-3-15) specifies the appointing authority, the terms of office, residence requirements and the number of trustees that make up a library board.
+MS Code §39-3-15 specifies the appointing authority, the terms of office, residence requirements and the number of trustees that make up a library board.

 The ultimate responsibility and liability for the governance of a public library system in Mississippi resides with the administrative board.
-According to MS Code (§39-3-17 (1)), the board is responsible for governing the activities and operations of all libraries within a library system.
+According to MS Code §39-3-17 (1), the board is responsible for governing the activities and operations of all libraries within a library system.
 These duties include:

-- Adopting bylaws, rules and regulations for their own guidance; - Meeting at least once a quarter; - Having the supervision, care and custody of all property of the library system; - Employing a library system director and - prescribing his/her duties - fixing his/her compensation - removing him/her for cause - Employing, upon the recommendation of the library system director, such other staff as necessary and fix their compensation; - Submitting to the governing body of a county(ies) and/or a city(ies) a budget containing estimates for the ensuing year; - Having exclusive control of the finances of the library system;
+- Adopting bylaws, rules and regulations for their own guidance;

+- Meeting at least once a quarter;

+- Having the supervision, care and custody of all property of the library system;

+- Employing a library system director and

+- prescribing their duties

+- fixing their compensation

+- removing them for cause

+- Employing, upon the recommendation of the library system director, such other staff as necessary and fix their compensation;

-- Accepting such gifts of money or property for library purposes as they deem expedient; and - Authorizing the purchase books, periodicals, maps equipment, insurance, and supplies based on recommendation of the public library system director.
+- Submitting to the governing body of a county(ies) and/or a city(ies) a budget containing estimates for the ensuing year; - Having exclusive control of the finances of the library system; - Accepting such gifts of money or property for library purposes as they deem expedient; and - Authorizing the purchase books, periodicals, maps equipment, insurance, and supplies based on recommendation of the public library system director.